Edited Media Understanding Frames: Reasoning About the Intent and Implications of Visual Misinformation: Introduction

-To kickstart progress on our task, we introduce a new language and vision model, \modelname, that leverages recent progress in pretrained multimodal representations of images and text (e.g., \cite{Tan2019LXMERTLC, lu2019vilbert, li2019visualbert}.
-A core contribution is prioritization.
-Since our task requires two images (and thus, twice the number of image regions), we teach models to prioritize image regions pertaining to important subjects and objects in the image -- for example, the regions containing the designated main subjects.
-We compare our model to a suite of strong baselines, including a standard VLP model, and show key improvement in terms of ability to reason about co-referent subjects in the edit.
+We then introduce a new dataset for our task, \datasetname, with 56k annotations over 8k image pairs.
+To kickstart progress on our task, we introduce a new language and vision model, \modelname, that leverages recent progress in pretrained multimodal representations of images and text \cite{Tan2019LXMERTLC, lu2019vilbert, li2019visualbert}.
+We compare our model to a suite of strong baselines, including a standard VLP model \cite{Zhou2019UnifiedVP}, and show key improvement in terms of ability to reason about co-referent subjects in the edit.
 Nevertheless, our task is far from solved: a significant gap remains between the best machine and human accuracy.

 Our contributions are thus as follows.
-First, we introduce a new task of \taskname, which requires a deep understanding of \emph{why} an image was edited, and a corresponding dataset, \datasetname, with 48k captions that cover diverse inferences.
+First, we introduce a new task of \taskname, which requires a deep understanding of \emph{why} an image was edited, and a corresponding dataset, \datasetname, with 56k captions that cover diverse inferences.
 In addition, we introduce a new model, \modelname, improving over competitive language-and-vision transformer baselines.
 Our empirical study demonstrates promising results, but significant headroom remains.
-We release our dataset at \texttt{\href{http://jeffda.com/edited-media-understanding}{\textbf{jeffda.com/edited-media-understanding}}} to encourage further study in discovering pragmatic markers of disinformation.
+We release our dataset at \texttt{jeffda.com/edited-media-understanding} to encourage further study in discovering pragmatic markers of disinformation.